Important information for International students

 Deferring, suspending and cancelling enrolments

-MIT is obliged to notify DEEWR-DIAC of any changes to your enrolment.
+MIT is obliged to notify Department of Education of any changes to your enrolment.
 This may affect your student visa.
-You are required to contact the DIAC for advice on how a change to your enrolment status may affect your student visa.
-For detailed information about the grounds on which your enrolment may be deferred, suspended, or cancelled, visit Deferring, Suspending and Cancelling enrolments page.
+You are required to contact the DHA for advice on how a change to your enrolment status may affect your student visa.
+For detailed information about the grounds on which your enrolment may be deferred, suspended, or cancelled, see MIT Enrolment Policy and Procedure

 MIT Terms and Conditions of Enrolment and Refund Policy